Davis-L-Brown/GreenHouse/README.md

 so it will be a work in progress and will likely see multiple revisions/releases.

 Diction and Acronyms
+  - EC : Environmental Conditions - the conditions represented by the data collected
   - ECD : Environmental Condition Data - data collected from inside the greenhouse to be displayed on the application Environmental conditions will include:
           - Temperature
           - Atmospheric Humidity
+          - Wind Speed
           - Soil moisture
           - Soil pH
 Technology